 One great way to help establish classroom expectations with an ASD classroom or certain individuals is to use a social story or visuals that are reviewed each and every day.
 For example, right when students come into the classroom, read a social story on the board together as a group about morning routine expectations.
 Switch over to computer expectations when they’re about to use technology, and go over rules about walking in the hallway to lunch and eating in the cafeteria right before as well.

 You can’t review expectations too much.

 4. Maintenance of a Routine

-Setting up and maintaining a routine is essential for a person who has autism.
-People with autism typically thrive on consistency.
+Setting up and maintaining a routine is essential for someone with autism.
+Children with autism typically thrive on consistency.
 When something that is outside of their routine occurs, this may cause them to withdraw or become uncooperative for the activity or event.
-Parents, caregivers and educators all need to work together in order to maintain consistency in a routine from one environment to another and one school year to another.
+Parents, caregivers, and educators all need to work together in order to maintain consistency in a routine from one environment to another and one school year to another.

 5. Implementation of Visually-based Cues

 According to the Autism Speaks organization, the visually-based cues that are a part of the TEACCH method are designed to supplement the verbal information provided by an educator, caregiver, or therapist.
 The visual information could be written on paper or on a computer.
 It could also be drawings or graphics, such as a picture of a shirt on a bin so that the child knows that shirts go in the bin.

 Visuals are quite helpful for children with autism, especially those who are not verbal or not as verbal as others.
 Visuals can be used for any reason, such as when going over expectations, as reminders, for students to use when asking for a break, to allow students to express their feelings, to show that it is time to change activities, or as a behavior incentive.

 Conclusion to Key Principles of the TEACCH Method